cybuildguild/agentic-cybersecurity-architecture/README.md

 ## 📁 Contents
 - `architecture.png` - Visual schematic of the agentic cybersecurity architecture
 - `agentic_model.py` - Placeholder Python code for a sample agentic decision loop
-- 'agent_smart_contract.sol' - Smart contract that will package agent actions for transparency and auditability
+- `agent_smart_contract.sol` - Smart contract that will package agent actions for transparency and auditability
-- '2_deploy_contracts.js' - Migration code to automate smart contract deployment to local blockchain with truffle develop
+- `2_deploy_contracts.js` - Migration code to automate smart contract deployment to local blockchain with truffle develop
-- 'guide.txt' - A guide to terminal commands and necessary package installations for this project
+- `guide.txt` - A guide to terminal commands and necessary package installations for this project

 ## 🔍 Use Case
 Designed for researchers, cybersecurity practitioners, and digital system architects who are building next-generation resilient systems.